top of page

 Hydraulic Modeling & Water Distribution Optimization in Kuna Nega, Panama (2022)

 During the late Summer and early Fall of 2022, I had the great opportunity to travel to Panama City, Panama with a team of other students from WPI to work alongside IDAAN, the National Water Authority of Panama.
 For two months, we conducted field research regarding the state of the existing water delivery system that supplies the Kuna Nega District in the Greater Panama City Metropolitan Area.
-We modeled the system in an EPANET Simulation which we utilized to generate an optimized distribution schedule for the constituent neighborhoods which maximized water availability while maintaining supply equity.
-You can find my published work below.
+We modeled the system in an EPANET Simulation which we utilized to generate an optimized distribution schedule for the constituent neighborhoods, which maximized water availability while maintaining supply equity.

 3T3 Cell Population Density Limit and C2C12 Differentiation Independent Study (2021)